Bregman level proximal subdifferentials and new characterizations of Bregman proximal operators: Global characterizations

-Akin to \cref{fact:classic}, we shall see in \cref{thm:DFNE} that monotonicity of \(\psubdiff f\), convexity of \(f\), and \(\nabla\kernel\)-firm nonexpansiveness of \(\prox_{\lambda f}\circ\nabla\kernel*\) coincide.
-Another key contribution of \cref{thm:DFNE} is the equivalence between the convexity of \(f\) and the \(\nabla\kernel\)-firm nonexpansiveness of \(\prox_{\lambda f}\circ\nabla\kernel*\).
-It is certainly easy to see that \(\prox_{\lambda f}\circ\nabla\kernel*\) is \(\nabla\kernel\)-firmly nonexpansive, provided that \(f\) is convex.
+Akin to \cref{fact:classic}, we shall see in \cref{thm:DFNE} that monotonicity of \(\psubdiff f\), convexity of \(f\), and \B-firm nonexpansiveness of \(\prox_{\lambda f}\) coincide.
+It is certainly easy to see that \(\prox_{\lambda f}\) is \B-FNE provided that \(f\) is convex.
 The converse direction, although expected, is more challenging than it seems.
-Even in the Euclidean case, to the best of our knowledge, it was not clear whether a firmly nonexpansive proximal operator implies convexity, until it was recently shown by Rockafellar in \cite[Thm.
+Even in the Euclidean case, to the best of our knowledge, it was not clear whether firm nonexpansiveness of the proximal operator implies convexity, until it was recently shown by Rockafellar in \cite[Thm.
 1]{rockafellar2021characterizing}.